JohnoKing/v7init/README.md

 v7init
 ===============
-**The primary repo has been moved to https://gitlab.com/JohnoKing/v7init** This is an experimental port of the init program from Version 7 Unix to Linux.
+This was is an experimental port of the init program from Version 7 Unix to Linux.
-Use it at your own risk.
+I no longer develop this, so use it at your own risk.

 ## Building
 Just run `make` to build v7init.
 If you wish to make the binary smaller, run `make strip`.
 Then, to install it run `make install` as root.